Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

-As the builder of employee payroll, you also hold the keys to the castle when it comes to payroll data.
-Payroll data can give you insight into crucial metrics like labor cost, payroll compliance, software costs, and more.
+As the builder of employee payroll, you also hold the keys to the castle for the analytics of your payroll data.
+Payroll data analysis can give you insight into crucial metrics like cost of labor, payroll compliance, and software costs.

-Every time you run payroll, you’re setting yourself up for a deeper understanding of your company’s finances and organizational efficiencies.
+Every time you run payroll, you’re setting yourself up for process improvement, a deeper understanding of your company’s finances, and organizational efficiencies.
+But ignore the tracking of payroll data metrics, and you could miss out on a trove of insights to help you gain organizational efficiencies and save money.

-Ignore payroll data, and you could be missing out on a trove of insights that could help you gain organizational efficiencies and save money.
-For example, an irregular amount of overtime could signal human errors or even system glitches that could lead to over- or underpayment.
+For example, irregular overtime amounts could signal human errors or even system glitches that could lead to over or underpayment.

-What Is Labor Cost?
+What Is Labor Cost or Cost of Labor?

 What Factors Affect Labor Cost?